effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Team Chat

-Working from home changes communication structures: The bar for informal discussions is higher.
+Working from home changes communication structures: The bar for informal discussions with others is higher.
 Use topic specific chat rooms with [Slack](https://slack.com/) or [Microsoft Teams](https://products.office.com/en-US/microsoft-teams/group-chat-software/), in which everyone can get answers uncomplicatedly and informally.
+Communication is asynchronously and does not interupt one's flow.
+Disable notifications.
 Knowledge is shared company-wide, as interested colleagues read along.

 We recommend these types of channels: